Timokama/alx-system_engineering-devops/0x00-shell_basics/README.md

 Copy HTML files Copy HTML files from ucurrent diectory that are absent or newer than copies in parent directory.
 Let's move Move files beginningg with uppercaseletter to /tmp/u.
 Clean Emacs Remove files ending with ~.
-Tree Create welcome/to/holberton/ in one line.
+Tree Create welcome/to/school/ in one line.
 Life is a series of commas, not periods List all files and directories in current directory:
 Directories end with /
 Include hidden files
 Alphanumeric ordering
 Sort only with digits and letters
 Listing should endd with new line
-File type: Holberton Magic file holberton.mgc to be used with file command to detect files with string HOLBERTON at byte-offset 0.
+File type: School Magic file holberton.mgc to be used with file command to detect files with string HOLBERTON at byte-offset 0.